katarot/4AMers/README.md

 ## As a pet owner, I can:
 - Register with the App as an owner.
-- Username
-- Password
--  Name
-- Email
-- Phone number
   - Pet Profile (Many pets to one owner)
     1. Medical issues
     2. Picture
     3. Special needs
     4. Behavior
 - Can login to see my profile
 - Search for available sitters that fits my needs:
   1. Read reviews